rscherrer/brachypode/doc/TESTS.md

 add_subdirectory(tests)
 ```

-This file now contains all the build information to download the necessary tools from the Boost library and compile the tests using CMake.
+This file is substantially longer than the one used in our main setup, as it now contains all the build information needed to download the necessary tools from the [Boost](https://www.boost.org/) library for unit tests, and compile those tests using CMake.

+Note: the source code for the tests is located in `tests/`.

 ### Install Boost

-Run the following to install the testing framework through `git`:
+Run the following from within the root of the repo to install the testing framework through `git`:

 ```shell
 git submodule add --force https://github.com/microsoft/vcpkg git submodule update --init --remote
 ```

-These steps will connect the repo to Microsoft's [vcpkg](https://vcpkg.io/) installer, and set it up to download the required elements from the [Boost C++ library](https://www.boost.org/) necessary for unit testing (instructions for that are given in the file `vcpkg.json`).
-This setup has the advantage of integrating well with CMake and working well across platforms, so the steps are the same on Windows, Linux or MacOS.
-In case of errors during this installation process, please refer to the log files created by `vcpkg` (some dependencies may be missing).
+These steps will connect the repo to Microsoft's [vcpkg](https://vcpkg.io/) installer, whose job will be to download the required elements from [Boost](https://www.boost.org/) necessary for unit testing (instructions for that are given in the file `vcpkg.json`).

+This setup has the advantage of integrating well with CMake and working well across platforms, so the steps are **the same on Windows, Linux or MacOS**.
+However, in case errors occur during this installation process, we recommend to refer to the log files created by `vcpkg` (some dependencies may be missing and they will be listed there if that is the case).

 ### Build the tests